Master of Science in Occupational Therapy

 Occupational therapy is based on the belief that purposeful activity (occupation), including its interpersonal and environmental components, may be used to prevent and mediate dysfunction and to elicit maximum adaptation.
 Activity, as used by the occupational therapist, includes both an intrinsic and a therapeutic purpose.

 The curriculum framework of the MSOT program is student-centered and prepares students to use meaningful occupation with individuals, communities, and organizations to promote occupational justice, occupational enrichment, and participation.
 The MSOT program prepares students for employment as a generalist qualified to work in physical rehabilitation, geriatrics, pediatrics, or mental health settings.
 These educational goals are accomplished through the use of a graduate curriculum framework blending the best of both the traditional and narrative models of curriculum design.
 See Figure 1 for the student’s experience in the MSOT program.

 Upon graduation from Stanbridge University, the occupational therapy master’s student will:

-- Possess knowledge of the history and philosophy of occupational therapy and occupational science and the role occupation plays across the lifespan in supporting health and participation in life.
+PLO2.
+Apply knowledge of the history and philosophy of occupational therapy and occupational science that addresses the impact of occupational injustice and diversity on engagement in meaningful occupations and demonstrate the role of occupation across the lifespan in supporting health and participation in life.

-- Model exemplary professional and ethical behavior through engagement in interdisciplinary and community relationships, fieldwork, advocacy, and professional organizations.
+PLO4.
+Model exemplary professional and ethical behavior with effective oral and written communication through engagement in interdisciplinary and community relationships, fieldwork, advocacy, and professional organizations.